xuqi2024/openflexure-microscope/docs/high_res_microscope.md

 If you use this microscope for research please consider citing this paper.

+>?
+For known bugs, building tips, and advice, please use our [Forum](https://openflexure.discourse.group/).
+If you find any problems with the build, please let us know on [GitLab](https://gitlab.com/openflexure/openflexure-microscope/-/issues) or on the Forum.

 Before you start building the microscope you will need to source all of the components listed in the [bill of materials]{bom}.